Last updated: May 1, 2026 · All hotels verified on Booking.com / Expedia / TripAdvisor.

 Freeport Harbour is about 5 miles from the Lucaya hotel area.
 A taxi takes 10 minutes and costs $15-$20.
 Taxis are available at the terminal when the ferry arrives.

 Grand Bahama offers a more relaxed, authentic Bahamas experience compared to Nassau.
-The beaches are less crowded, the Lucayan National Park has stunning inland blue holes and caves, and the snorkeling is excellent.
+The beaches are less crowded, Lucayan National Park has stunning inland blue holes and caves, and the snorkeling is excellent.
 It's perfect for travelers who prefer a quieter island over mega-resorts.

 Ready to Explore Grand Bahama?